Deltarune, the sequel to Undertale, is so disappointing that I didn't finish chapter 2.

 They end up going into a hallway closet, the door shuts on them, and they fall into the new underground.

 The first enemy we're introduced to goes by Lancer and is intolerably incompetent and unserious.
-He's like the equivalent of Papyrus... but he's not funny, doesn't have a glimmer of a motive, and doesn't come with a Sans.
+He's like the equivalent of Papyrus... but he's not funny, and doesn't come with a Sans.
 Sans was important there - he overshadowed Papyrus, making the game self-aware about him not being threatening.
 Lancer is supposed to singlehandedly carry the plot for two hours.
 And worse, he has this stupidly smug sprite that looks it belongs on an overpowered trickster character.

 They pick up Ralsei, a Darkner (as opposed to a Lightner) who tells them about the mythology and how it will take a human, a monster, and a Darkner to restore the balance between light and dark by closing a dark fountain.
 Susie departs, not caring about saving the world, although she rejoins soon after realizing she can't get home without Kris and Ralsei's help.